 To change your logo go to the 'Page Master' under the 'Design' menu

-200 yards from the pier (original bit 1850 with roll on roll off extension in 1988) is a convenient and quite well stocked shop, but being an island you cannot always get bread or fresh milk - but nor do you have to tolerate the horribleness of Tesco.
-Right by the pier, the Pantry (ph 01951 200 325) is a great place for home baked cakes, real coffee and fresh bread if you order it.
+200 yards from the pier (original bit 1850 with roll-on roll-off extension in 1988) is a convenient and quite well stocked shop, but being an island you cannot always get bread or fresh milk — but nor do you have to tolerate the horribleness of a large Tesco.
+Right by the pier, the Pantry (ph 01951 200 325) is a great place for home-baked cakes, real coffee and fresh bread if you order it.
 And it does lunches and dinners.
 Also just by the pier there is now an art gallery in the old waiting room.

 Please let me know if there is anything wrong or out of date on this page, or if there is anything I should add — by clicking HERE